 It is probably best to study the example macros testUnfold5a.C-testUnfold5d.C to find out how the XML interface works.
-In the example testUnfold5a.C, pseudo events are written to root files "testUnfold5_data.root", "testUnfold5_signal.root", "testUnfold5_background.root".
+In the example testUnfold5a.C, pseudo events are written to root files "testUnfold5\data.root", "testUnfold5\signal.root", "testUnfold5\background.root".
 In testUnfold5b.C, binning schemes are set up and then stored as XML in a file named "testUnfold5binning.xml".
 In testUnfold5c.C the XML file is read and the binning schemes are used when looping over the data, signal and background events.
 Histograms required for the unfolding are filled.
-The histograms and the binning schemes are then stored in another root file "testUnfold5_histograms.root".
+The histograms.root".
 Finally, the macro testUnfold5d.C reads back that root file and runs the unfolding.
 One could try to edit the XML file and run testUnfold5c.C and testUnfold5d.C repeatedly to see the effects.